About the Town of Leesburg

 The Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, is a $2.2 trillion economic bill signed into law in late March of 2020.
 The Leesburg Town Council allocated over $6 million of that funding to business and non-profit organizations.
 People applying for aid needed a process available online due to COVID-19 restrictions.
 The Town developed an electronic form to streamline their processes and workflows that met the verification needs.

-Leesburg wanted Intelligent Automation (IA) that could perform verification so as they received information, the data provided would be clean, compliant, securely stored, and encrypted.
+Leesburg wanted business process automation that could perform verification so as they received information, the data provided would be clean, compliant, securely stored, and encrypted.

-How did the accomplish this for Business Infusion Grants?
+How did they accomplish this for Business Infusion Grants?

 They developed an electronic form that required business owners to provide two unique numbers from their business license to determine their eligibility using database lookups.
 The Town efficiently distributed funds to businesses that matched the requirements.